ppamidimarri/TeslaCamMerge/README.md

 5. Micro-USB to USB cable to plug the Pi Zero W into the car's USB port
 6. Tesla car with dashcam functionality

 I use a 32GB Micro-SD card on the Jetson Nano, and a 128GB card on the Pi Zero W. The amount of storage you need on the Pi depends on how long you may be away from home.

 I chose the Jetson Nano as it does the video merges with ffmpeg 4-5 times faster than a Raspberry Pi 3B+.
-I don't yet have a Raspberry Pi 4.
+I have not tested this on a Raspberry Pi 4.
 The Pi 4 *may* achieve similar performance as the Jetson Nano at half the price.

 ## Instructions

 **A. Setup the Jetson Nano**

 If you are new to the Jetson Nano, start with the [Getting Started guide from Nvidia](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro).
 It is simpler to set up your root filesystem on the USB SSD.
 To accomplish this, follow [the instructions in this Reddit thread](https://www.reddit.com/r/JetsonNano/comments/c79l36/nvidia_jetson_nano_how_to_install_rootfs_on/).
+This will set up the root file system on the USB SSD.

 1. Flash a Micro-SD card with the [Jetson Nano bootloader image](https://1drv.ms/u/s!Akd48wbblep6hBcSdTPMoWcDPQP5)
 2. Insert the card in the Jetson Nano